masolimano/maneage/README-hacking.md

-   - *Large files*: If you are dealing with very large files (thus having multiple copies of them for intermediate steps is not possible), one solution is the following strategy.
+   - *Large files*: If you are dealing with very large files (thus having multiple copies of them for intermediate steps is not possible), one solution is the following strategy (Also see the next item on "Fast access to temporary files").
 Set a small plain text file as the actual target and delete the large file when it is no longer needed by the project (in the last rule that needs it).
 Below is a simple demonstration of doing this.
 In it, we use Gnuastro's Arithmetic program to add all pixels of the input image with 2 and create `large1.fits`.
 We then subtract 2 from `large1.fits` to create `large2.fits` and delete `large1.fits` in the same rule (when its no longer needed).
 We can later do the same with `large2.fits` when it is no longer needed and so on.